erikabarcott/profitbricks-sdk-groovy/Readme.md

 #### Delete a Server

-This will remove a server from a data center. **NOTE**: This will not automatically remove the storage volume(s) attached to a server.
+Removes a server from a data center. **NOTE**: This will not automatically remove the storage volume(s) attached to a server.
 A separate operation is required to delete a storage volume.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|
 | datacenterId | **yes** | string | The ID of the VDC. |
 | serverId | **yes** | string | The ID of the server. |

-After retrieving a server, either by getting it by id, or as a create response object, you can call the `delete` method directly:
+After retrieving a server, either by getting it by ID, or as a create response object, you can call the `delete` method directly:

 ```
 def _s = s.read(serverId)